Hardiness zones:

 Sunset 4-24

-Foliage/texture: P. coccinea has ovate leaves that taper to an acuminate tip, serrate to dentate, to 1.5' long when mature, new foliage can be densely pubescent.
-P. koidzummii, has lighter green leaves, oblanceolate to espatulate to 2" long, leaf tips are rounded to slightly emarginate.
-Both species often have the presence of a stipular thorn on a smooth dark brown stem and are plants of medium texture.
+Foliage/Texture: Pyracantha coccinea has ovate leaves that taper to an acuminate tip, serrate to dentate, to 1.5-inches long when mature, new foliage can be densely pubescent.
+Pyracantha koidzummii, has lighter green leaves, oblanceolate to espatulate to 2-inches long, leaf tips are rounded to slightly emarginate.
+Both species (mostly seedlings) often have the presence of a stipular thorn on a smooth dark brown stem and are plants of medium texture.

-Flowers & fruits: Corymbs of small white perfect flowers on terminal meristems in spring followed by clusters of green turning orange to bright red fruits (fruits are actually small pomes, not berries as commonly referenced) in fall and early winter.
-Fruit color of P. coccinea is scarlet red, 1/4" in diameter.
-Fruit color of P. koidzummii is orange-scarlet, 1/4" in diameter with head of fruit somewhat flattened.
+Flowers & Fruits: Corymbs of small white perfect flowers on terminal meristems in spring followed by clusters of green turning orange to bright red fruits (fruits are actually small pomes, not berries as commonly referenced) in fall and early winter.
+Fruit color of Pyracantha coccinea is scarlet red, 1/4 inch in diameter.
+Fruit color of Pyracantha koidzummii is orange-scarlet, 1/4 inch in diameter with head of fruit somewhat flattened.

 Temperature: Tolerant